RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/developer-intro/99-outro.md

-In this scenario you learned how to use the OpenShift Container Platform as a developer to build, deploy, and debug applications.
+In this scenario you learned how to use the OpenShift Container Platform as a developer to build, and deploy applications.
 You also learned how OpenShift makes your life easier as a developer, architect, and DevOps engineer.

 You can use these techniques in future projects to modernize your existing applications and add